lateplate/lateplate.github.io/_posts/2014-02-07-i-finally-figured-out-budgeting.md

 ---
 layout: post
-title: I Finally Figured Out Budgeting
+title: I finally figured out budgeting
 ---
 At the ripe age of 36 - a modest 18 years after starting to do my own finances - I think I've finally figured how to budget my money properly.